Optical properties of InGaN quantum wells: accurately modeling the effects of disorder: Appendix I - Model details

 The energies and wavefunctions of $H$ are then obtained as solutions of the Schrodinger equation by a sparse eigenvalue solver.
 The energies of electrons and hole states are counted from the GaN band edges, are are therefore negative.

-The following numerical values of parameters are used: effective masses $m_e=0.2$ and $m_h=1.9$ (this value far from the band edge, extracted from the $A_7$ Luttinger parameter, is appropriate for localized wavepackets built with high-$k$ components), bowing parameter between GaN and InGaN $b=1.4$~eV (except for red LEDs, as stated in Section~\ref{sec:long}), conduction band offset 0.6, momentum matrix element $\mu$ with $2\mu^2/m_0=20$~eV, high-frequency dielectric constants $\epsilon_r=10.4$ (neglecting differences in $\epsilon_r$ between GaN and InGaN), optical index $n_o=2.5$.
+The following numerical values of parameters are used: effective masses $m_e=0.2$ and $m_h=1.9$ (this value is appropriate for localized wavepackets built with high-$k$ components, as discussed in the following Appendix), bowing parameter between GaN and InGaN $b=1.4$~eV (except for red LEDs, as stated in Section~\ref{sec:long}), conduction band offset 0.6, momentum matrix element $\mu$ with $2\mu^2/m_0=20$~eV, high-frequency dielectric constants $\epsilon_r=10.4$ (neglecting differences in $\epsilon_r$ between GaN and InGaN), optical index $n_o=2.5$.